BaronVonPerko/wpcui/README.md

 ## Contributing

 Feel free to contribute to any part of this plugin!
-Just be sure to make all pull-requests to the **dev** branch.
-Thank you!

 ## Installation from Source